conneroisu/nix-playwright-mcp/README.md

 # A Nix Flake for Playwright MCP
-**Deprecated**: After a bunch of updates and improvements in the Playwright MCP itself, most part of this project became useless!
-Now, this repository only provides a Nix-wrapped version of the Playwright MCP server, with the browser executable set to Chromium from Nixpkgs.
+**Deprecated**: Now Playwright MCP starts a browser instance within itself, you can simply run the MCP server without a complex workaround which was previously implemented in this repository.
+This repository now only provides a Nix-wrapped version of the Playwright MCP server, with the browser executable set to Chromium from Nixpkgs.

-Instead, I would recommend you consider one of the following alternatives:
+For a comprehensive framework for running MCP servers on NixOS, I would recommend the following options:

 - https://github.com/natsukium/mcp-servers-nix
 - https://github.com/aloshy-ai/nix-mcp-servers